lukstafi/curious-ocaml/chapter6/functional-lecture06.md

-Functional Programming

-Lecture 6: Folding and Backtracking
+# Lecture 6: Folding and Backtracking

 Mapping and folding.Backtracking using lists.
 Constraint solving.